FACULTY LEADER: Mr A Fishburn

 Students follow three possible routes:

-- Higher Linear Edexcel GCSE plus AQA standalone Further Mathematics.
+- Higher Linear AQA GCSE plus AQA standalone Further Mathematics.
 Higher GCSE exams as above, plus 1 non-calculator paper (1hr 30 mins) and 1 calculator paper (2 hrs) for Further Maths qualification.
 All exams sat in the summer of Year 11.

 Our A level Mathematics course follows the Edexcel specification.
 The course comprises approximately two thirds Pure Mathematics, one sixth Statistics and one sixth Mechanics.
 Assessment is entirely by examination, consisting of three 2 hour examinations for the full A Level.